 2. Peony Jade

 Now, it looks like the “lesser” fruits are putting up a good fight, too!
-Check out the range of fruity mooncakes by peony jade restaurant.
+Check out the range of fruity mooncakes by Peony Jade restaurant.

-- 3A Clarke Quay #02-02
+– 3A Clarke Quay #02-02, Tel: +65 6338 0305

-- Keppel Club, Bukit Chermin Road, Singapore 109918
+– Keppel Club, Bukit Chermin Road, Tel: +65 6276 9138

 3. InterContinental Singapore

-Man fu yuan Chinese restaurant at the intercontinental Singapore has a range of beautiful and meticulously-created mooncakes.
+Man Fu Yuan Chinese restaurant at the InterContinental Singapore has a range of beautiful and meticulously-created mooncakes.
 Back by popular demand is their mini snowskin mooncake filled with Japanese sweet potato paste and champagne chocolate. ($42.80 for 8)

 What’s new this year?